Industry Insights, Net 30: Payment Terms, Net 30: Accounts

 1. Improved Business Relationships: Extending credit through Net 30 terms demonstrates trust and can help in building strong, long-term relationships with clients.

-2. Increased Competitiveness: Offering Net 30 terms can make a business more attractive to potential clients, especially if competitors demand upfront payments or have stricter terms.
+2. Increased Competitiveness: Offering Net 30 terms can make a business more attractive to potential clients, especially if competitors demand upfront payments or have stricter terms, that would help you build business credit in 30 days

 3. Flexibility for Clients: These terms provide clients with breathing space to manage their own cash flows better, potentially leading to higher order volumes.